svecosystem/formsnap/sites/docs/content/components/field.md

 ## Slot Props

-The following slot props are provided for convenience and ease of composition when using the `<Form.Field />` component.
+The following slot props are provided for convenience and ease of composition when using the `Field` component.

 ```ts
 type SlotProps<T extends Record<string, unknown>, U extends FormPath<T>> = {